theo0165/wunderlist/README.md

 -   As a user I'm able to view all tasks within a list. :white_check_mark:

--   As a user I'm able to view all tasks which should be completed today.
+-   As a user I'm able to view all tasks which should be completed today. :white_check_mark: